-The roof of Noah’s Ark was more than 50 feet from the ground—higher than a modern four-story house.
+The roof of Noah’s ark was more than 50 feet from the ground—higher than a modern four-story house.
 That’s plenty of space for three extra-tall inner decks as the Bible describes.

 In constructing the life-size Noah’s Ark, we used hundreds of huge beams and logs.
 Some of the center supporting logs are more than 3 feet in diameter and nearly 50 feet long!